ArbitrumFoundation/docs/docs/partials/_constitution-content-partial.md

         </ul>
     </li>
     <li>
-        <p><strong>Phase 4: L2 Waiting Period (3 or 8 days):</strong> After an AIP has passed Phase 3, there is a 3 day waiting period for spending from the treasury and an 8 day waiting period for upgrades to the smart contracts.
+        <p><strong>Phase 4: L2 Waiting Period (3 or 8 days):</strong> After an AIP has passed Phase 3, there is a 3 day waiting period for actions related to the DAO Treasury and an 8 day waiting period for an L2-to-L1 Message.
 This gives users who object to the AIP time to initiate withdrawal of their funds or take other action on L2.</p>
     </li>
     <li><p><strong>Phase 5: Initiate and Finalize an L2-to-L1 Message (at least 1 challenge period of the rollup protocol):</strong> After the waiting period for Phase 4 has passed, an L2-to-L1 message is sent indicating that the AIP was passed.
 When this message is finalized on L1, anyone can redeem it to complete this step and initiate the next step.
 This step ensures that the completion of the L2 waiting period will be recognized on L1 after any withdrawals initiated during or soon after the voting period have been recognized on L1.</p></li>
     <li><p><strong>Phase 6: L1 Waiting Period (3 days):</strong> Following the completion of Phase 5, there will be an additional 3 day waiting period.
 This ensures that users who initiated withdrawals or other L2-to-L1 messages have time to execute them on L1 before the AIP takes effect.</p></li>